-A cornerstone of our clinic is Medication for Opioid Use Disorder (MOUD).
+A cornerstone of our clinic is medication for opioid use disorder (MOUD).
 MOUD can provide individuals the help they need to recover from an opioid use disorder.
-Medication Assisted Treatment is the Medical Standard of Care for the treatment of opioid use disorder and is the single most effective treatment according to the FDA.
+MOUD is the medical standard of care for the treatment of opioid use disorder and is the single most effective treatment according to the FDA.

-Our facility offers a safe, comfortable environment that promotes a path toward drug free living using Medication for Opioid Use Disorder (MOUD) and a custom plan for every patient.
-MOUD uses medicines that are proven to reduce opioid use more effectively when compared to programs that use placebos or no medication at all.
+Our facility offers a safe, comfortable environment that promotes a path toward recovery by utilizing (MOUD) and a custom plan for every patient.
+Treatment with MOUD is proven to reduce opioid use more effectively when compared to programs that use placebos or no medication at all.

 Measurement of success in treating addiction is generally based on an individual’s needs and goals as structured within their unique care plan for recovery.
 One measure of success will be for patients to achieve the goals and objectives specified in their plan of care activities.
 This may include their ability to regain meaningful employment or possibly rebuild familial relationships.